Nearly three decades since his iconic role, Jason Scott Lee is again in top shape.Read article

 No matter how long you can hold a yoga plank or how many packs you have on the front of your midsection, guys in the gym judge you on how much you can bench.
 Always have, always will.
 “Well,” you say, “I don’t train for them.”
-But you’re not exactly happy about maxing out at 185 either, are you?
+But you’re not exactly happy about maxing your bench press at 185 either.
+So how can you fix this.
+How can you increase your bench press set and get bigger arm?

-Point is: It’s time to add some plates to the bar.
+Point is: It’s time to add some plates to the bar and increase your bench press set.
 We’ve got the program to help you do it, and the simplicity of it may surprise you.
 You’ll see big gains quickly—in eight weeks, we bet you’ll have added 35 pounds to your max.
 That’s more than some powerlifters can add in a year.

 We don’t want you to get severe shoulder pain a few years down the road.
 So bench with your elbows tucked near your sides and your back arched.
 This takes a lot of pressure off your shoulders and gets your triceps more involved, making for safer and stronger bench pressing.
 You’re going to be training heavier than you’re probably used to.
 Sets of three reps on your main exercise of the day is ideal for quick strength gains (although you may have to go a little lighter if you haven’t trained in this range before—see below).
 The program works the whole body, which is crucial for maintaining balance and sparking overall growth.